 Conflict of Interest - Policy Statement for Moravian University Officers and Other Persons with Substantial Influence

-Men and women in responsible positions are involved in the affairs of other institutions and organizations, as well as other constituencies of the University.
-However, Officers of the University and other persons who have substantial influence over College affairs serve the University and have a clear obligation to conduct the affairs of this institution and fulfill their responsibilities in a manner consistent therewith.
-All decisions of the Officers of the University and of the other persons who have substantial influence over College affairs are to be made solely on the basis of a desire to promote the best interests of the University.
+Individuals in responsible positions are involved in the affairs of other institutions and organizations, as well as other constituencies of the University.
+However, Officers of the University and other persons who have substantial influence over University affairs serve the University and have a clear obligation to conduct the affairs of this institution and fulfill their responsibilities in a manner consistent therewith.
+All decisions of the Officers of the University and of the other persons who have substantial influence over University affairs are to be made solely on the basis of a desire to promote the best interests of the University.
 The integrity of the University must be protected and advanced at all times.

 2. Financial Interest: A person has a financial interest if the person has, directly or indirectly, through business, investment or family (a) an ownership or investment interest in any entity with which the University has a transaction or arrangement, or (b) a compensation arrangement with the University or with any entity or individual with which the University has a transaction or arrangement, or (c) an actual or potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the University is negotiating a transaction or arrangement.